 5 Tips to Succeed at Integrated Business Planning

-2. Adopt a continuous improvement mindset.
-All parts of any production or service system, particularly people, are interconnected, inform one another and are mutually dependent on generating successful outcomes.
-This practice’s origin comes from Kaizen, a Japanese term meaning “change for the better.”
-Originating in Japan, the business philosophy looks to continuously improve operations and involve all employees, from assembly line workers to the CEO.
+2. Adopt a continuous improvement mindset: All parts of any production or service system, particularly people, are interconnected, inform one another, and are mutually dependent on generating successful outcomes.
+This practice of Kaizen, a Japanese term meaning “change for the better,” is designed to continuously improve operations and involve all employees, from assembly line workers to the CEO.
 It’s a way to reinforce IBP.

-4. Apply risk management principles.
-Disasters large and small happen.
-While the zen of IBP skews toward positive and upbeat, make sure department heads are doing scenario planning and what-if analyses to model operational risk — like overdependence on one market.
-Consider assigning your tiger team a secondary function as a crisis management strike force.
+4. Apply risk management principles: It’s not a matter of if, but when, disruptions (large and small) will happen.
+It’s essential to invest in scenario planning and what-if analyses to model operational risk—like overdependence on one market.
+It can be beneficial to assign your tiger team a secondary function as a crisis management strike force.

-5. Don’t forget HR.
-Labor is likely your company’s biggest operating expense, so ensure that it’s working for your IBP effort, not against it.
-A human resources professional can identify traits in applicants — like team players who are data driven and comfortable with transparency — that predict whether they will be contributors to IBP success.
+5. Don’t forget HR: Labor is likely your company’s biggest operating expense, so be sure that it’s working for your IBP effort, not against it.
+HR partners can identify traits in applicants—like team players who are data driven and comfortable with transparency—that can help predict whether they will be contributors to IBP success.
+They can also play a significant role in setting up the ongoing training required for long-term IBP success.

 Benefits of Integrated Business Planning

-Real-time insights: Once companies have instituted rolling forecasts, for example, finance can more quickly and accurately answer questions on spending and cash flow.
+• Real-time insights: Once companies have instituted rolling forecasts and integrated systems, finance teams, for instance, can more quickly and accurately answer questions on spending and cash flow.
 Expect more accurate KPIs across the board.

-Improved customer satisfaction: While more on-time, in-full deliveries make customers happy, that’s not the only way IBP improves Net Promoter Scores.
-Better planning yields better insights into what customers want, and a strong company culture often leads to improved customer empathy and its associated benefits.
+• Improved customer satisfaction: Better demand planning leads to more on-time, in-full deliveries, which make customers happy.
+But that’s not the only way IBP improves customer satisfaction.
+Better planning yields better insights into what customers want, which often leads to improved customer empathy, not to mention superior customer service.

 Integrated Business Planning Adoption Challenges